 Monkey’s Eyebrow always seemed like home to me.
-As it neared time for me to retire I got in touch with my cousin Barbara Lynn and her husband Joe.
+As it neared time for me to retire I got in touch with my cousin Barbara Lynn and her husband Joe, who is now deceased.
 Barbie is one of Pod and Herman’s two children.
-She and Joe own the 100-acre farm that sustained the Tilleys for many years.
+She owned the 100-acre farm that sustained the Tilleys for many years.

-They agreed to sell me five acres and all the associated buildings, including the house.
+Barbie agreed to sell me five acres and all the associated buildings, including the house.
 My little farm includes a tobacco barn and the concrete block structure where Herman milked cows, then later converted into a woodworking shop.
-(Aerial view of my farm) My place is just below and to the right of center in the aerial view.

-There are no beer joints.
+There are no beer joints here.
 Ballard County is a dry county.
 You have to go to Paducah or drive across the river to Cairo, Ill., if you want a drink.
 Plenty of folks do.

 I hope you enjoy this site.
-I’ll update it from time to time with comments from my perspective, and I hope to offer some Monkey’s Eyebrow merchandise for sale.
+I’ll update it from time to time with comments from my perspective.

 Thanks for visiting the site and if you ever get over/down/up this way, stop in to see me.